The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 the full arc.

-Our mission is to use the creative arts to teach business methods, entrepreneurial thinking, and life skills, through hands-on programs, arts-driven experiences, and community service, building resilience in youth after high school and beyond.
+Our mission is to use the creative arts to teach business methods, entrepreneurial thinking, and life skills through hands on programs, arts based events, and community service.

 The talent is here.